Generic Name: c1 esterase inhibitor (human) (C1 ES-ter-ase in-HIB-i-ter)

 - Berinert is made from human blood.
 There is a very rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used Berinert.

 - There have been reports of blood clots (eg, in your veins or lungs) in patients using Berinert.
-Tell your doctor if you have a history of blood clotting problems.
-Contact your doctor right away if you develop symptoms of a blood clot (eg, changes in consciousness, speech, or vision; one-sided weakness or loss of muscle control; severe or persistent headache; chest pain; shortness of breath; pain, numbness, or swelling in your arms, legs, or stomach) while you are using Berinert.
+Contact your doctor right away if you develop symptoms of a blood clot (eg, changes in consciousness, speech, or vision; one-sided weakness or loss of muscle control; severe or persistent headache; chest pain; shortness of breath; pain, numbness, warmth, change of color, or swelling in your arms, legs, or stomach; fast heartbeat) while you are using Berinert.
 Talk with your doctor for more information.

 - Talk with your doctor before you travel while you are using Berinert.
 Be sure to take along enough of Berinert for your treatment while you are traveling.